jappe999/todo-app/README.md

 ## Requirements
 - PHP 7 or higher
 - A database (duh)
+- NPM (only if you want to edit the front-end)

 ## Reading the docs
 If you want to read the docs of the code, you can download PHPDocumenter and run the following from the root directory of the project: